Coffee Talk: Bernd Reichert

 1. You were previously VP of Sales and Business Development for Global Driving Assistance at Valeo, where you were responsible for a multi-billion dollar market segment serving OEMs worldwide.
 What caused you to make the jump to AEye?

 During my time at Valeo, the company became a leading advanced driver-assistance system (ADAS) supplier.
 As many know, high-end ADAS features and autonomous driving require lidar.

-I was drawn to AEye because of its disruptive technology and capital-efficient business model, which allows us to be more profitable than the traditional Tier 1 companies that operate with low, single-digit operating profits.
+I was drawn to AEye because of its disruptive technology and capital-efficient business model.
 AEye’s high-performance, adaptive lidar has already been validated and is what OEMs want.
 Not to mention that Continental, one of the largest automotive suppliers in the world, selected AEye’s lidar as their high-performance ADAS sensor.
 AEye’s technology is a game changer for the automotive industry and will play a key role in accelerating the rollout of safety-enhancing ADAS features.